Institute for Tomorrow - Faculty/Staff Development Program

 Institute for Tomorrow: Teaching and Leading in Ambiguous Presents and for Uncertain Futures

-Enter the Institute for Tomorrow, a six-month professional development for UO faculty and student-programming staff* that combines the creative problem solving techniques of human-centered design with methods for facilitation, authenticity, and community-building.
-Integrated, these modes prepare faculty and staff to transform teaching, curriculum, programming, and mentoring to enact the future of higher education, today.
+The Institute for Tomorrow is a six-month professional development for UO faculty and student-programming staff* that combines the creative problem solving techniques of human-centered design with facilitation methods that enable students to integrate challenging realities.
+Through combining these modes, this program prepares faculty and staff to transform teaching, curriculum, programming, and mentoring to enact the future of higher education, today.

 * What's a "student-programming staff" you may ask?
 If you design and facilitate co-curricular or para-professional activities for students, count yourself in!